com-480-data-visualization/datavis-project-2022-bcd/README.md

 * What others have already done with the data?

-  We have read the codes of this dataset and similar data related to movies on Kaggle and found out that most people are programming [Contents based recommender](https://www.kaggle.com/code/chenyanglim/content-based-recommender) using those datasets as an input.
+  We have read the codes of this dataset and similar data related to movies on Kaggle and found out that most people are programming [Contents based recommender](https://www.kaggle.com/code/chenyanglim/content-based-recommender) using those datasets as inputs.

 * Why is your approach original?